CryptoGing/Guide/docs/gettingSetup/devPortal.md

 ## Register & Create API Key
 ### Step by Step Video Guide
-{% include youtubePlayer.html id=page.youtubeId %
+{% include youtubePlayer.html id=page.youtubeId %}
+Captions for the video can be found on our [Medium Blog Post](https://pinetwork-official.medium.com/hackathon-workshop-transcripts-86367175ebb3)

 ### 1 — REGISTERING AN APP
 #### 1.A — The basic fields